ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 # Your first lab in SPIS

-For your first lab, you'll be using the computers in FILL IN NAME OF ROOM HERE.
+For your first lab, you'll be using the computers in either B230 or B240, the basement of the CSE building.

+These computer run the Linux operating system, and you'll log into them with your SPIS ACMS account.

 TODO: Fill in details of {{page.num}}